devtut/generate/docs/python/binary-data.md

 ---
-metaTitle: Binary Data
+metaTitle: "Binary Data"
-description: Format a list of values into a byte object, Unpack a byte object according to a format string, Packing a structure
+description: "Format a list of values into a byte object, Unpack a byte object according to a format string, Packing a structure"
 ---

 # Binary Data